 This coconut flour banana muffin recipe is gluten-free, grain-free, dairy-free, and Paleo, and a great alternative to baking banana muffins with almond flour.

-Just as moist and flavorful as my almond flour banana muffins, this coconut flour version is made without refined sugar and is loaded with coconut and spiced with cinnamon.
+Just as moist and flavorful as my Banana-Walnut Muffins, this coconut flour version is made without refined sugar and is loaded with coconut and spiced with cinnamon.
 They’re much healthier than traditional banana muffins made with wheat flour and sugar, and are very satisfying.

 I love making them regularly to have around during the week.
 They’re are portable and I can quickly grab one to take with me when I go surfing early in the mornings.
 They’re great for breakfast and snack time, and can also be served for dessert.

 This recipe is easy to make, whips up in just a few minutes so lets get started!

 This banana muffin recipe uses a handful of healthy ingredients you may already have at home or you can easily find them at your local supermarkets.

 There are five main ingredients you need to make this recipe: